kaaveland/eugene/README.md

 1. `src/bin/eugene.rs` should contain only code related to the command line interface and standard in/err/out.
-2. Structs that are serializable go in `eugene::output`
-3. Structs that have public fields go somewhere in `eugene::output::output_format`
+2. Structs that have public fields go somewhere in `eugene::output::output_format`, these are the structs we're OK with serializing to json or yaml, so we should consider them a contract of some sort.

 ### Lock tracing